alexzhornyak/SCXML-tutorial/Doc/onentry.md

 # \<onentry\>
 A wrapper element containing executable content to be executed when the state is entered.

+The SCXML processor must execute the \<onentry\> handlers of a state in document order when the state is entered.
+In doing so, it must treat each handler as a separate block of executable content.

 ![onentry-onexit - onentry](https://user-images.githubusercontent.com/18611095/28201740-131de090-687b-11e7-8e8e-a01a8cccc347.png)

 ```